blinkist/blinkist-sagemaker-template/README.md

 ### Linter
 * `make lint`: Check code using [Flake8](https://github.com/PyCQA/flake8) to catch logical and stylistic anti-patterns.
 Linting is applied to Python files and notebooks inside `src/`

+## Use this template:
+### New git repository from template
+1. [Create a new Github repository](https://github.com/blinkist/blinkist-sagemaker-template/generate) from this template.
+More info on template repositories [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+2. Replace the `<project-path>` and `<project-tag>` inside the README of the cloned repository.
+3. Remove the module.py file, if you don't need it.

+### Download .ZIP
+1. If you use this template inside a larger mono-repository, we adivse to [download this repository as .ZIP](https://github.com/blinkist/blinkist-sagemaker-template/archive/main.zip).
+2. Replace the `<project-path>` and `<project-tag>` inside the README of the new repository.
+3. Remove the module.py file, if you don't need it.